MandyMeindersma/CMPUT404-assignment-css-hell/README.md

 # Notes about my assignment
-I was a little confused on how many different css styles we were supposed to create so I created two different css styles and applied them to all 3 html files.
-(See the second_css_style folder)
+I was a little confused on how many different css styles we were supposed to create for the gutenburg books so I created two different css styles and applied them to all 3 html files.
+(See the /second_css_style folder OR ignore it if I made an incorrect assumption).
+I remember Hindle saying he would like a dark and a light theme in class but the assignment specs never mentioned it so I just added another theme for fun.
+Sorry.
 </br>
 </br>
 I edited the html: